danielraffel/Griddy-MIDI-Effect-Plugin/README.md

 ## Build Status

-- macOS (Apple Silicon):  Supported
+- macOS (Apple Silicon): ✅ Supported
+- confirmed that other platforms should compile with some minor tweaks to CMAkeLists.txt

 ---